 My folks would want to get me into the whole ‘buying a new house and moving to Davis’ thing.
 So I had to deflect that.
 I had to talk to Todd first, then to Aunt Nora and Uncle Dennis.
 Then Scott.
 Todd and Scott and I would have to work out a really good set of reasons for me to stay the rest of the school year, until June.
+I’d have to find out about the high schools in Davis, though I wouldn’t know which one I’d have to attend.
 I figured the best way to handle it would be to tell my folks that I needed time to think, and to talk to Todd, Scott, and my other close friends at school.
 And talk to Coach Kavanaugh.
 Yeah, that ought to work.
 Now to see if I could actually make it work.

-I decided to employ the ‘wait and see what kind of game plan the opponents are planning to use’ tactic and wait for my folks, probably my Dad, to come up and ask to talk to me.
+I decided to employ the ‘wait and see what kind of game plan the opponents are planning to use’ tactic from one of the books I’d been given.
+That meant waiting for my folks, probably my Dad, to come up and ask to talk to me.
 I got up and walked to my desk.
 No point in lying around when I had homework that I needed to finish.
 I started with Spanish 3 and moved on from there.
 By the time I’d finished everything except the reading response I needed to write for English, I looked at the time on my PC.
 I blinked my eyes to make sure that I saw the correct time.
 It was almost six thirty.
 Neither Dad nor Mom had come upstairs to see me, or to say they wanted to talk some more.

 That made me grin.
 They were working from the same playbook that Coach Kavanaugh had us work from.
 Knowing what they were doing worked as my own diversionary tactic.